DIRACGrid/DIRAC/docs/source/DeveloperGuide/OAuth2Authorization/index.rst

 Using ``dirac-login my_group --use-diracas --proxy``:

 .. image:: /_static/Systems/FS/OAuth2/diracasProxyFlow.png
-   :alt: DIRAC CLI login DIRAC AS flow and obtaining a proxy.
+   :alt: DIRAC CLI login DIRAC AS flow and obtaining a proxy (source https://raw.githubusercontent.com/TaykYoku/DIRACIMGS/main/component_schema_flows.drawio)

 In this case, the process differs only in that when the user successfully completes the browser flow path, DIRAC AS responds with a proxy:
   11) Upon receipt of a request for a proxy, DIRAC AS requests :py:class:`~DIRAC.FrameworkSystem.Service.ProxyManagerHandler.ProxyManagerHandler` to provide a proxy to the requested user and group.